Apellis Pharmaceuticals Q2 2025 Earnings Call Transcript

 Operator

-One moment for our next question.
-And that will come from the line of Steve Seedhouse with Cantor.
+One moment for our next question, and that will come from the line of Steve Seedhouse with Cantor.
 Your line is open.

 Timur Ivannikov

-Research Associate - Biotechnology at Cantor Fitzgerald
+Biotechnology Research Associate at Cantor

 David Acheson